-We specialize in tracing assets around the world.
-Mintz Group has helped creditors enforce judgements in hundreds of cases over the past 25 years.
+We specialize in asset tracing around the world.
+Mintz Group has helped creditors enforce judgments in hundreds of cases over the past 25 years.

 Long before a court judgment is obtained, we can give you a clear picture of how deep an adversary’s pockets are, helping you make sound business decisions throughout disputes.